kurdt94/Audio-Converter/README.md

 - can Output to a target location
 - can Ask for a target location
 - progress of each conversion is shown in a progressbar

+Note:
+Lossy MP3 should not be used for archiving, since the nature of lossy encoding always changes the original sound, even if it sounds transparent.
+Use lossless codecs for this purpose.